hpi-schul-cloud/schulcloud-documentation/docs/tldraw-server/How it works.md

 ### files deletion

 The deletion of files is handled directly by the tldraw-client itself.
+On deletion in the UI, the client sends a delete request to the file storage.
+While awaiting the answer from file storage the editing of the Tldraw-board is blocked to prevent race conditions to the file storage.